fathimiliya-hue/The-reject-bin/README.md

 [people often throw the wrong things into a waste basket without thinking.our project turns this simple everday situation into a fun challenge where the user has to decide what belong in the basket]

 ### The Solution (that nobody asked for)
-[we created a useless but entertaining virtual waste basket game.the plkayer is shown different objects and must choose whether to put them in the basket or leave them out .]
+[I created a useless but entertaining virtual waste basket game.the plkayer is shown different objects and must choose whether to put them in the basket or leave them out .]

 ## Technical Details
 ### Technologies/Components Used